 Try a probiotic at home if:

-- Symptoms are mild and intermittent (e.g., occasional gas or soft stool).
+- Symptoms are mild (e.g., occasional gas or soft stool).

-- Your dog is otherwise healthy, energetic, and eating normally.
+- Your dog is acting normal, energetic, and eating well.

-- The upset is linked to a known trigger, like a recent diet change or travel.
+- The upset is linked to a known trigger, like a recent car ride or food switch.

 - There is blood or mucus in the stool.

-- Your dog is lethargic, weak, or has a fever.
+- Your dog is lethargic, weak, or feverish.

 Formats and foods